tjmahr/dissertation/docs/11-aim1-introduction.md

 underlying word recognition change in early childhood.
 We know that children show plenty of adult-like features of word recognition, but each of these findings is an isolated fact.
-What we need is a coherent set of facts that show how specific features of word recognition change with age.
+What we need is a coherent set of facts that shows how specific features of word recognition change with age.
 The second gap is that although we know that individual differences in word recognition are predictive of later outcomes, we do not have a developmental picture of these individual differences.